 The answer to your question would be qualified.
 It would actually depend on the disease that you are suffering from.
-Some eyelash growth abnormalities actually occur even if you have a seemingly natural set of lashes but only have an extra row of it (distichiasis) or that it grows towards your eyes (trichiasis).
+For abnormal eyelash growth actually occur even if you have a seemingly natural set of lashes but only have an extra row of it (distichiasis) or that it grows towards your eyes (trichiasis).

-Though some of these diseases are actually more concerning for your eye area, mental illnesses like trichotillomania will have you physically pulling your hair off and removing them.
-Eyelash loss may also be a side effect to treating tumors such as in chemotherapy.
+Though some of these diseases of eyelashes like eyelash-pulling disorder are actually more concerning for your eye area, mental illnesses like trichotillomania will have you physically pulling your hair off and removing them.
+Eyelash growth side effect to treating tumors such as in chemotherapy.
 These conditions are further discussed below.

+Can an eyelash in the eye cause damage?
 John Hopkins Medicine claims that Trichiasis is a condition characterized by misdirected or abnormally positioned lashes.
-By reason of this abnormal growth, eyelashes grow towards the cornea which leads to constant eye irritation, redness, tearing and sensitivity to light.
+By reason of this abnormal growth, How eyelashes grow towards the cornea which leads to constant eye irritation, redness, tearing and sensitivity to light?

 This can lead to permanent damage to your eyes and in worst cases, loss of vision.
 Trichiasis can be treated by epilation, which is the manual removal of the lashes one by one.
 However, the lashes will grow back if not done regularly.